Fishnfly/fishnfly.github.io/_posts/2026-04-23-netherlands-belgium-bulgaria-field-notes.md

 ---
 layout: post
 title: "Low Countries to Eastern Europe — Living Inside Systems"
-dek: "Tracing how societies structure, absorb, and carry difference across regions."
+dek: "Where societies structure, absorb, and carry difference across regions."
 date: 2026-04-23
 categories: [travel]
 excerpt: "A movement through engineered landscapes, inherited cities, and layered systems — a journey from design to continuity to persistence."